-To stop communism from spreading across South-East Asia and beyond, the United States (US) and its allies, including Australia, backed the Republic of South Vietnam in its civil war with North Vietnam.
+To stop communism from spreading across South-East Asia and beyond, the United States (US) and its allies, including Australia, backed the Republic of Vietnam (South Vietnam) in its civil war with North Vietnam.
 Despite heaps of fighting, they couldn't beat the North’s resourceful tactics.
 Public support for the war tanked after the Tet Offensive, leading to the gradual withdrawal of US and allied troops in 1971.
 The North finally won when it captured Saigon in 1975.

 The Vietnam War, essentially a conflict between North Vietnam and South Vietnam, had wider implications because of North Vietnam's communist associations.
 In the wake of the Second World War, with the USSR dominating Eastern Europe and China dominant in North Asia, Western fears of communist expansion throughout Asia ran high.
 The United States (US) was concerned that, should North Vietnam prevail and turn Vietnam into a communist state, neighbouring countries such as Laos, Cambodia and Thailand were also likely to succumb in what was called the 'domino effect'.
 As an ally of the US and with its own interest in seeing the South-East Asian region free of communism, Australia was an enthusiastic supporter of American policy in Vietnam.